How to use a Sphygmomanometer for Blood Pressure Measurement. Knowing how to use a Sphygmomanometer properly is crucial to check your blood pressure.

 Stage 3 hypertension is more than 180 systolic and 110 diastolic.

-Give it a while, then reapply the cuff again and go back to your normal routine.
+Give it a while, then reapply the cuff and return to your normal routine.
 In the meantime, avoid caffeine and extreme exercise.

-If the situation does not change, it is worth visiting your doctor to get further information about your blood pressure, as well as advice on what to do.
+If the situation does not change, it is worth visiting your doctor to get further information about your blood pressure and advice on what to do.